 AutoCAD is a popular choice among those working with precise and technical drawings.
 Similar to how the Adobe Suite has subset programs with specialities, AutoCAD is a program under the AutoDesk Suite.
 AutoDesk programs include the likes of AutoCAD, 3ds Max, Maya and more.

-What are the Minimum PC Specs I need to run AutoCAD?
+What are the Minimum PC Specs I need to run AutoCAD on a custom computer?

 Below are the requirements straight from AutoDesk themselves!
 Autodesk provides both minimum and recommended specs.
 Basic will be enough to open the program and complete simple tasks, while recommended should let you complete most things, it just might take a while and test your patience a bit if you’re pushing the program.